francescini/laughing-waffle/README.md

 By addressing each node in the fault tree, developers can implement safety measures to address potential failures in LLMs.

 ## 2. Failure Modes and Effects Analysis (FMEA)
-FMEA is a systematic method for evaluating processes to identify where and how they might fail and assessing the relative impact of different failures.
+FMEA is a method for evaluating processes to identify where and how they might fail and assessing the relative impact of different failures.

 Application to LLMs: